10 Things to Consider When Shopping for a Compliance Management System

 10. Cost of Maintenance and Support- Last, but not the least, cost of maintenance is also an important factor to consider when buying for a Compliance Management System.

 Credit & collections companies should strongly consider exploring a technology platform to reduce the costs and error rates tied to manual compliance management.
 Keep these tips in mind as you review systems, and you will have a solid foundation for your decision process.

-Provana’s IPACS (Integrated Performance Audit & Compliance Software) is a leading CMS platform to the credit & collections industry, offering a suite of modules to over 150 companies.
-Click below to get a demo.
+Provana’s IPACS (Integrated Performance Audit & Compliance Software) is a leading compliance management system to the credit & collections industry, offering a suite of modules to over 150 companies.